I've been at Laurier since July 2010.

 I received my PhD in Cell and Systems Biology from the University of Toronto Scarborough in 2007 and my MSc in Biology from Queen’s University in 2000.

 My lab focuses on the electron transport systems of photosynthesis and respiration.
 Our particular interest is alternative proteins involved in putting electrons into or taking electrons out of these systems.
 Current research projects focus on the alternative oxidase, plastoquinol terminal oxidase, and alternative NAD(P)H dehydrogenases of bacteria, fungi, protists, plants and animals.
 We use various techniques to study the molecular, regulatory, and functional properties of these enzymes.
 I also have a strong interest in scholarship about women in science, science communication, and the professional development of graduate students and post-doctoral fellows.

 Undergraduate students interested in conducting an undergraduate research thesis (Biology, Chemistry and Biochemistry, or Health Sciences) should contact me by email at firstname.lastname@example.org.
-I will be recruiting thesis students for September 2022 in February/March 2022.
+I will be recruiting thesis students for September 2024 in February of 2024.

 Recruiting M.Sc. and Ph.D. students for 2024:

 The McDonald lab is currently recruiting Canadian MSc and PhD students for January 2024 or beyond.

 Our lab focuses on the respiratory electron transport system and our particular interest is the alternative oxidase protein.
 Research projects focus on the alternative oxidases of bacteria, fungi, plants, and animals.
 We strive to do excellent science and have fun while doing it!
 I take a strong interest in my students’ professional development and encourage them to maintain a positive work-life balance.